 How to create a roundup post in WordPress (with external links)

-Sometimes, the best part of blogging is sharing the love.
-Especially when it means shining a light on other creators in your niche.
+Sometimes the best roundups shine a light on other creators in your niche.

-🍭 Tasty Tip: You’ll want to use external links if you’re creating an affiliate product roundup or an expert roundup.
-Just make sure to credit your sources and double-check that your affiliate links are up to date and have the right link attributes!
+🍭 Tasty Tip: Use external links for affiliate product roundups or expert roundups.
+Credit your sources and keep your affiliate links current with the right link attributes.

 1. Add the Tasty Roundup block